 Running with plantar fasciitis is very doable if you have proper support for each step.
 Think about how much pressure is put on each joint, muscle, and ligament when you run.
-Even if you have awesome form and you maximize your energy during movement, your feet and heels still receive a lot of impact.
+Even if you have awesome form and you maximize your energy during movement, your feet and heels still receive a lot of impacts.

 If you want to alleviate the pain while running, we suggest you get running shoes that are not only supportive of the mid-sole region so your arch isn’t abnormally tugged on, but one that has a deep heel cup and stabilizing features that align your body.

-We suggest either New Balance running shoes, or any of these 4 other running shoes for plantar fasciitis.
+We suggest either New Balance running shoes or any of these 4 other running shoes for plantar fasciitis.

 Make sure that you are also taping for plantar fasciitis as well.
 This will give extra support to the arch while you run so there isn’t any unnecessary movement.
 Check out some of the best taping techniques here.

 After you run make sure that you are massaging the tender area around your heel with slow circular motions (it’s actually way better when you get your significant other to do this for you and also ice your feet for at least 10 to 15 minutes.